Cattle Working Facilities

 Squeeze chutes or head gates provide the means of restraint of individual animals for management procedures, affording operator and animal safety.

 It is generally better never to release animals from the squeeze or head gate into an open pasture.
 By releasing animals into an enclosed pen, worked cattle can be released together or moved back to a holding pen, and any animals that escape without being worked won’t have to chased all over the pasture to be reworked.

-By investing some time and thought into a new working facility this spring, producers can assure themselves of the ability to carryout timely management procedures and make working their cattle a pleasure, rather than a dreaded task, for years to come.
+By investing some time and thought into a new working facility this fall, producers can assure themselves of the ability to carryout timely management procedures and make working their cattle a pleasure, rather than a dreaded task, for years to come.